matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter.md

 ### `filterSubTable()` <a name="filterSubTable"></a>

-Filters a row&#039;s subtable, if one exists and is loaded in memory.
+Filters a row's subtable, if one exists and is loaded in memory.

 #### Signature